solidfire/solidfire-cli/README.md

 Description:

-CreateVolume is used to create a new (empty) volume on the cluster.When the volume is created successfully it is available for connection via iSCSI.
+CreateVolume is used to create a new (empty) volume on the cluster.
+When the volume is created successfully it is available for connection via iSCSI.

 Options: